stvnjacobs/historical_finance_data/readme.md

 ## Taking it further

--  more command line arguments for refining output
+-  more command line arguments for refining output (interval, dividends, etc.)
 -  outputting chart in svg and image formats